 In my laboratory, we have found that deep-sea fishes and some invertebrates have the highest known levels of trimethylamine oxide or TMAO (see below).
 This is a common compound in many marine animals, used to help maintain water balance against the high salinity of the sea.
 If your computer had "RealOdor" or "QuickSmell" technology, you'd recognize TMAO--it and its breakdown product, TMA, are what makes marine animals smell fishy.
 TMAO is also a stabilizer of proteins (helping these biological molecules remain functional when perturbed), and we have extensive evidence (see example below) that it may be very high in these animals in order to help pressure-sensitive proteins overcome pressure inhibition (perhaps by helping to remove dense water from charged molecules).
-See references by Gillett, Kelly, Yancey below, and New Scientist news story (1999), and BBC story (2014) about a possible depth limit for fishes based on TMAO.
+See references by Gillett, Kelly, Samerotte and Yancey below, New Scientist news story (1999), and BBC story (2014) about a possible depth limit for fishes based on TMAO.

 |RIGHT: Structure of TMAO; and GRAPH of Effects of TMAO on Lactate Dehydrogenase (LDH) from a rattail (=grenadier) fish.
 After 8 hr at 1000 atm, this enzyme in water lost much of its activity, but with TMAO it lost much less.
 LDH is an enzyme that is crucial for burst activity in muscles.||.||